RasaHQ/chat-widget/README.md

 This project is a Rasa chatbot widget designed to be easily embeddable into any web applications.
 It leverages Lerna for managing multiple packages within a single repository.
 The widget utilizes StencilJS for building efficient and reusable web components.

+## Requirements

+- Node version v20.11.1
+- npm version 10.2.4

+A .nvmrc file is provided for easily switching to the correct Node.js version using nvm.

 ## Installation

 - Clone the repository